Prasannasty/Git_Basics--Internship/Assignment-02/Arrays/readme.md

 9.map()- The map method creates a new array with the results of applying the provided function on every element in this array.
 It does not change the original array.
 10.reduce()- The reduce method applies a function against an accumulator and each element in the array

+### Obejcts ###
+.
+An object is a collection of key-value pairs.
+.
+Keys (properties) are usually strings (or Symbols), and values can be any data type .
+Objects are mutable, meaning they can be changed after creation.